-Knowing the person's wishes will also help you later to make decisions on their behalf that reflect their values, beliefs and preferences.
-For more information about how to support the person with dementia in decision-making, refer to the Alzheimer Society's information sheet Decision-Making: Respecting Individual Choice, available at www.alzheimer.ca/brochures.
+Knowing the person's wishes will also help you to later make decisions on their behalf that reflect their values, beliefs and preferences.
+For more information about how to support the person with dementia in decision-making, refer to the Alzheimer Society's information sheet Decision-Making: Respecting Individual Choice, available at alzheimer.ca/resources.